kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 Locking to a version means:

 * No patching
-* Trivial to roll back, just specify previous ID
+* Trivial to roll back, specify previous ID
 * Immutable

-A load balancer with container orchestration is required to dispatch requests to ready containers when a member of the cattle is being replaced.
+When cattle are replaced, a load balancer with container orchestration to dispatch requests to ready containers is needed to avoid any dropped requests.

 # An industry shift to immutable artefacts